-Moab, Utah is one of the most beautiful and ideal outdoor adventure location perfect for hiking, climbing, camping, and biking year round.
+Moab, Utah is one of the most beautiful and ideal outdoor adventure locations perfect for hiking, climbing, camping, and biking year round.
 Right before you pull into downtown Moab, you will pass the iconic Arches National Park.
-This park is so popular that one of its famous views, the delicate arch, is stamped on to the Utah State License Plate.
+This park is so popular that one of its famous views, the delicate arch, is stamped on to the Utah State License Plates.
 The park has over 2000 Arches and towering red rock formations to leave you in awe.

 Best Places to Visit